 First we refine the results of paper \cite{Pron2} taking into account equivalence relations w.r.t. unitary transformations realized by constant matrices.
 It is shown that up to such equivalence the superintegrable models for arbitrary spin $s$ include $s+1$ or $s+\frac12$ arbitrary parameters for integer or half integer spins correspondingly, while in \cite{Pron2} these models include $2s+1$ parameter.

 The cases $s=1$ and $s=\frac32$ are considered in more detail.
 We present the corresponding Hamiltonians in the form which is convenient for physical interpretation.
 This interpretation is proposed using two alternative ways.
 First, it is possible to treat (\ref{ps21}) as a Hamiltonian of spin-one particle with zero charge and zero dipole momentum, which has a non-trivial quadruple interaction with the external field.
 Another possibility is to represent the Hamiltonian in form (\ref{rep1}) including the interaction term nonlinear in the external magnetic field.
-Analogous alternatives exist for the models for spin $\frac32$ particle considered in section \ref{s3/2} and also for arbitrary spin, i.e., it is possible to interpret the related potentials as results of either multipole or non-linear interaction of a neutral particle with an external field.
+Analogous alternatives exist for the models with spin $\frac32$ and with arbitrary spin, i.e., it is possible to interpret the related potentials as results of either multipole or non-linear interaction of a neutral particle with an external field.

 It is shown that the considered models are shape invariant.
 Moreover, their effective potentials appear to be particular cases of the matrix shape invariant potentials classified in \cite{Nik1}.
 Using this fact it is possible to construct exact solutions of these models in a simple and straightforward way.
 This program has been realized in section \ref{dual} immediately for arbitrary spin.